Why Move to Sydney or NSW, Australia, from the UK? Here’s 28 Reasons to Get You Started…

 Whilst Sydney itself may be quite expensive for many people to move to, when you look at the wider area of New South Wales, you’ll find many other towns offering an amazing lifestyle at an affordable price.
-For example you have Newcastle, Coff’s Harbour, Byron Bay to the north and towns such as Wollongong and Berry to the south.
+For example, you have Newcastle, Coffs Harbour, and Byron Bay to the north and towns such as Wollongong and Berry to the south.

-To fully understand why Sydney and NSW is so attractive to so many of those thinking of emigrating from the UK, we’ve compiled the definitive list of 27 great reasons to move there.
+To fully understand why Sydney and NSW are so attractive to so many of those considering emigration from the UK, we’ve complied a list of 28 fantastic reasons to move there.

 1. Sydney and NSW Offers a World-Class Quality of Life